top of page

 COURSE EMERGENCIES:

-If you encounter an injured runner, please call 911 or race headquarters @ 587-899-7125.
+If you encounter an injured runner, please call 911 first, then race headquarters @ 587-899-7125.

 DO NOT GO OFF COURSE.
 If you have become disorientated, please back track or retrace your steps to the last flag you seen.
 The course will be marked with flagging tape, pin flags, reflective markers, directional arrows and wrong way X.